Best Cheap Auto Insurance in Montana (2025)

 • Montana is an at-fault state, meaning the driver at fault for an accident is responsible for covering the damages of the other people involved.

-Best car insurance companies in Montana
+3 of the cheapest car insurance companies in Montana

 Montana’s best car insurance companies offer competitive rates and various coverage options.
-The best auto insurance company for you will depend on your individual situation and needs.
+The best company for you will depend on your individual situation and needs.
 For example, if you drive a brand-new vehicle, you may want a company that offers new-car replacement insurance.

 IQ Score